 At the age of 23 I went to college in my hometown, no I didn't studied Culinary Arts or any kind of cooking course at that time.
-I went to night college because I had to work, I wasn't living with my mom anymore so I had to learn to pay bills and to be responsible.
+I went to night college because I had to work, I wasn't living with my mom at that time so I had to learn to pay bills and to be responsible.
 So I opted to study a course called Trilingual Executive Assistant because of the proximity with the course I actually would like to study International Relations, at that time I wanted to be a diplomat.

-That was in November of 2014, four months later remember that helpful American? (now he is my husband) he went to Brazil on vacation, we met & we fell in love.
+That was in November of 2014, four months later, remember that helpful American? (now he is my husband) he went to Brazil on vacation, we met & we fell in love.
 After this first meeting everything changed it was hard to be apart (but it's a very long distance relationship).
 I was super happy but at the same time I had my work (that I studied so hard to get) and my life in Brazil with friends and family.
-In September of 2015 I came here to the US to meet my boyfriend family, I was so scared and shy I to say something wrong that I could barely order my food in the restaurant, but they were so understanding and helpful (about the language barrier) that made me feel more comfortable to speak without concerns.
+In September of 2015 I came here to the US to meet my boyfriend’s family, I was so scared and shy that I could say something wrong that I could barely order my food in the restaurant, but they were so understanding and helpful (about the language barrier) that made me feel more comfortable to speak without concerns.

 In July of 2016 I came back to the US with my boyfriend planning stay for a few months to see if I would adapt here.
-During my first month here my boyfriend proposed and in december 1st (my birthday) we got married :)
+During my first month here my boyfriend proposed and in December 1st (my birthday) we got married :)

 I always had in my mind as a retirement plan to have a bistro or a catering business.
 It came before I was planning and brought me my love, now I have the opportunity to share my passion for this nationally beloved Brazilian candy right here in America.
 With Crissy’s Crafty Candies I want to bring all the traditional Brazilian fine candy flavors and sometimes mixes them with beloved and well known American flavors.